"Friends" & "How to tell a True War Story"

 Many teenagers try to emulate their favourite influencers by copying their fashions.

-In pairs, make a list of all the elements of a true war story according to O’Brien in this chapter "How to Tell a True War Story".
+In your groups, make a list of all the elements of a true war story according to O’Brien in this chapter "How to Tell a True War Story".

 • A true war story is never moral.
 It does not instruct, nor encourage virtue, nor suggest models of proper human behaviour, nor restrain men from doing the things men have always done.
 If a story seems moral, do not believe it.